Mediation Service

 Submission requirements

-• The application for mediation is made by a natural or legal person with a turnover in the previous year that does not exceed €350,000.
+• The application for mediation is made by (a) a natural who has not been declared bankrupt or (b) a legal person that is not in liquidation proceedings.

-• It concerns a credit facility with an initial contractual obligation of up to €350,000, secured by a mortgage on a primary residence with an estimated value of up to €350,000 or a commercial property with an estimated value of up to €750,000.
+• The application concerns a credit facility with an initial contractual obligation of up to €350.000, secured by a mortgage on a primary residence with an estimated value of up to €350.000 or a commercial property with an estimated value of up to €750.000.

 • The application is submitted within 14 days from the date the applicant has submitted all financial information to the Licensed Credit Institution, in accordance with the “Arrears Management Directive”.